Technical Courses

 planning checklist and dive planning slate.
 The optional

-video on DVD is a great tool to
+Equipment Set-up and Key Skills video on DVD is a great tool to

 help you practice at home in between your tec diving adventures.